KangLiao929/DR-GAN/README.md

 The visual evaluations will be saved in the folder `./dataset/pre/`.

 ## Training
-- Generate the training dataset
+- Generate the training dataset or download our synthesized dataset
 - To train DR-GAN, you can call `train.py` with the opinion `--train_path`.
 For example:
   ```shell
   python train.py --train_path ./DR-GAN/dataset/train/ --batch_size 16 --gpu "0"